cksdml1014/chanisong/_pages/Projects.md

     <p style="font-size: 12px; color: gray;"> Origami robot simulator </p>
 </div>

-Under the guidance of professor Jinkyu Yang from SNU, I've developed a Origami Robot Simulator using
+- Under the guidance of Professor *Jinkyu Yang* from *SNU*, I developed an Origami Robot Simulator using the Pybullet library.
+- I confirmed that the Pybullet simulator works properly on origami structures by implementing the grasping motion of five Miura-Ori unit cells.
+- Calculated the origami kinematics and executed the configuration via Pybullet.
+- Checked the possibility of applying reinforcement learning to the origami robot using Pybullet.

 You can check the detailed results of this research here **[Origami Robot Simulator Result](https://cksdml1014.github.io/chanisong/files/starurop.pdf)**